xatshepsut/skeleton/docs/1_basic_system_setup.md

 # Basic system setup

-This guide provides steps to install software necessary for SDL 2 library and C++17 code development on Ubuntu.

 Required software:
-1. Git (for scripts in tools/setup/)
+1. Git (for scripts in tools/setup/).
-2. C++ 17 compliant compiler
+2. C++ 17 compliant compiler, to compile dependencies and the project itself.
-3. SDL 2 library
+3. SDL 2.0.0 library or newer

 ### Ubuntu / Debian